tomster/SendToTransmission.safariextension/README.rst

 ==================

 This is the first version of my first Safari extension.
 It's not even beta.
 It works fine for me™, consider yourself lucky, if it does for you, too :) If not, open a issue here at github and I'll take a look, thanks for caring!

+TODO
+====

+- explicit authentication support
+- optional link to take you to the transmission web ui upon successful adding